nicokaiser/hugo-theme-gallery/README.md

 ## Installation

-This theme is built with Tailwind CSS and requires Hugo >= 0.113, Node.js and NPM.
+This theme requires Hugo Extended >= 0.113.
+Dependencies are bundled, so no Node.js/NPM and PostCSS is needed.

 ### As a Hugo Module